dojinkimm/Object_Detection_Video_DNN_Tensorflow_Pytorch/README.md

 1.1 Go to Yolo page.<br/>
 https://pjreddie.com/darknet/yolo/

-1.2 Download pre-trained model, place files under `darknet` folder(The project was tested only on Yolov3)
+1.2 Download pre-trained model, place files under `darknet` directory(The project was tested only on Yolov3)

 ### 3. Pytorch automatic pre-trained model
 From `torchvision 0.3.0` pre-trained model for object detection is provided.
 The framework automatically downloads `pth` file.